The Android SDK tools available from the

 - Shrinks, optimizes, and obfuscates your code by removing unused code and renaming classes, fields, and methods with semantically obscure names.

-.apkfiles by ensuring that all uncompressed data starts with a particular alignment relative to the start of the file.
-This should always be used to align .apk files after they have been signed.
+- Optimizes APK files by ensuring that all uncompressed data starts with a particular alignment relative to the start of the file.

 - Draw 9-patch

 - Allows you to easily create a

 NinePatchgraphic using a WYSIWYG editor.
 It also previews stretched versions of the image, and highlights the area in which content is allowed.

 - A command line utility that lets you encode PNG images to the ETC1 compression standard and decode ETC1 compressed images back to PNG.

 The platform tools are typically updated every time you install a new SDK platform.
 Each update

 of the platform tools is backward compatible with older platforms.
 Usually, you directly use only

 one of the platform tools—the Android Debug Bridge (